 - Need to know: An admission fee for Ang Thong Marine National Park may be payable on top of tour costs.
 The marine park closes in November and December.

-Find your private rural retreat amid central Italy’s gorgeous countryside
+Find your rural retreat in central Italy’s gorgeous countryside

-Let’s not pretend: Italy in August is hardly a secret retreat – least of all with Italians, who holiday en masse this month.
+Let’s not pretend: Italy in August is hardly a secret retreat – least of all with Italians who holiday en masse this month.
 But pick the right spot and it’s a splendid time to visit.
-And that spot might well be Umbria: Tuscany’s quieter neighbour has the rolling hillsides, the medieval-walled hill towns, the artistic gems and the food (oh my, the food) and wine, but far fewer visitors.
+That spot might well be Umbria: Tuscany’s quieter neighbour has the rolling hillsides, the medieval-walled hill towns, the artistic gems and the food (oh my, the food) and wine, but far fewer visitors.

-Quintessentially Italian agriturismos – mostly self-catering accommodation in rooms or apartments within working farms, many with pools – provide wonderful rural bases for couples, friends or families.
+Quintessentially Italian agriturismos – mostly self-catering accommodation in rooms or apartments within working farms, many with pools – provide wonderful rural bases for couples, families or larger groups.
 From your cool hilltop lair, you can explore the Roman amphitheatres, frescoes, palaces and basilicas of Spoleto, lovely Gubbio and Assisi (of St Francis fame), and sample Norcian truffles, white Orvieto wine and Perugian chocolates.

 - Need to know: In early August in particular, popular towns such as Assisi, Spoleto and Orvieto will be busy with Italian tourists, and some restaurants may be closed.

-Snorkel the crystal-clear lagoons and dazzling coral reefs of the Cook Islands
+Snorkel the crystal-clear lagoons of the Cook Islands

 These Pacific paradise isles are at their best in August, when rain is at a minimum and the cobalt-blue lagoons are clear and warm.
-Rarotonga, the largest of the Cook Islands, is the most popular destination – no wonder: its lushly clad volcanic pinnacle rises from the azure ocean, with a natural infinity pool enclosed by its circling reef off the south and east coast.
-Coconut palms sway, flowers scent the air and fine white sand sifts through the toes; no wonder many struggle to wrest themselves from the beach.
+Rarotonga, the largest of the Cook Islands, is the most popular destination.
+Its lushly clad volcanic pinnacle rises from the azure ocean, with a natural infinity pool enclosed by its circling reef off the south and east coasts.
+Coconut palms sway, flowers scent the air and fine white sand sifts through the toes.

-But do: there’s fabulous snorkelling and diving – particularly off Muri on the east coast, where dazzling reef fish flit past your mask – and rewarding hikes into the hilly interior.
-The islands’ intriguing Maori culture is experienced most entertainingly at an ‘island night’ – a bonanza of song, dance and local kai (food).
+If you can tear yourself away from the beach, there’s fabulous snorkelling and diving – particularly off Muri on the east coast, where dazzling reef fish flit past your mask – and rewarding hikes into the hilly interior.
+Experience the islands’ Maori culture at an ‘island night’ – a bonanza of song, dance and local kai (food).
 For an even more laid-back ambience, take the short flight to Aitutaki, a desert-island idyll with a spectacular lagoon and fine diving.

 - Trip plan: Direct flights from Pape’ete, Auckland and LA serve Rarotonga; Aitutaki is 50 minutes from Rarotonga by air.